frkosurf/voot-specification/VOOT.md

 The `id` field SHOULD be opaque to the client.
 The field `voot_membership_role` can be any of these values: `admin`, `manager` or `member`.
-The user MUST be a member of the group being queried.
+The user MUST be a member, but not necessary have the role `member` of the group being queried.

 ## Retrieve User Information
 This call retrieves additional information about a user.